ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 Q)What role does the pioasm “assembler” play in the example, and how does this interact with CMake?

 - The assmebler compiles Assembly code into a human readable format.
+CMake function pico_generate_pio_header(TARGET PIO_FILE) invokes pioasm automatically and adding the generated header to the include path of the target TARGET.

 # 3.3 FOLLOW THE FLOW